 }

-Never reflect the Origin header back without validation.
-That is equivalent to Access-Control-Allow-Origin: * but worse because it also works with credentialed requests.
+Three failure modes worth naming.
+Never reflect the Origin header back without validation -- that is equivalent to * but worse, because it also works with credentialed requests.
+Never match origins with startsWith or a substring test, because https://yourdomain.com.evil.example passes both.
+And always set Vary: Origin, or a shared cache can hand the allow-header minted for one origin to a request from another.
 For more details, read our CORS misconfiguration guide.

 For session-based auth (cookies), validate the Origin header on POST/PUT/PATCH/DELETE requests.
 Without this, a malicious website can submit forms to your API while the user's session cookie is automatically attached by the browser.